andersspielen/PotionGamesIssues/README.md

   * weapons2 5%
 * Target: A special chest with Flame-Bow and Arrows
 * Netherite Block: A special chest with Netherite Ingots
-  * Smithing Table: Upgrade Diamond- to Netherite Items (Build a Beacon under the Smithing Table to make it shown on the whole map)
+  * Smithing Table: Upgrade Diamond- to Netherite Items (Build a Beacon next to the Smithing Table to make it shown on the whole map)
 * Composter: Shop with potions (Build a Beacon under the Composter to make it shown on the whole map)